Keeping the Past for the Future

 During the first half of the 20th century, the original Pennsylvania Station was one of New York City’s grandest landmarks, a palace in the middle of Manhattan.
 William Low’s glorious illustrations pay close attention to detail while still encompassing the large-scale grandeur of Penn Station.
 Old Penn Station follows a very specific piece of New York City history, but it’s not just a New York book.
 The author’s research carefully addresses the whole history of the building, from construction to destruction, ending with an acknowledgment of its lasting legacy in terms of historical preservation.

 Maps – Discover NYC Landmarks – https://www1.nyc.gov/site/lpc/designations/maps.page

 This map displays Individual, Interior, and Scenic Landmarks, as well as Historic Districts in all five boroughs.
 The map also provides detailed building-by-building information for all buildings within historic districts.
 Users can click on designated buildings and sites for additional information such as building information, photos and designation reports.

-KPF is made possible by the contributions of Council Members Helen Rosenthal and Mark Levine, as well as the New York State Council of the Arts (NYSCA) and the Department of Cultural Affairs (DCLA).
+KPF is made possible by the contributions of former Council Members Ben Kallos and Mark Levine, as well as the Department of Cultural Affairs (DCLA).
+It is also made possible by the New York State Council on the Arts (NSYCA) with the support of the Office of the Governor and the New York State Legislature.
 With their support, Landmark West’s KPF program offers a suite of seven 3-part courses aligned with the NYC Core Curriculum in Upper West Side public schools for free every year.